setms/book/docs/requirements/analysis.md

 If this happens only once over the lifetime of a system, then that's annoying but usually not a big deal.
 (Unless we're talking about a safety-critical system, of course.)

-The same holds for other non-functional requirements.
+The same holds for other quality attribute requirements.
 Consider usability, for instance.
 We may require that 90% of the users can find the right next action within 5 seconds of the system presenting them some information.